dag-andersen/khaos-monkey/README.md

 # Why would you need this monkey?

-Read about Chaos Engineering
+[Chaos Engineering](https://principlesofchaos.org/) is the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production.
+Netflix created the project called, [*Chaos Monkey*](https://github.com/Netflix/chaosmonkey), in 2011 which kickstarted the Chaos Engineering discipline.

+**khaos-monkey** is simple Chaos monkey built for kubernetes.
+All it does is randomly terminating pods following specific rules.
+The project focuses on simplicity, being lightweight and streamlining chaos applied the the workload. *khaos-monkey* is built in rust with [kube-rs](https://github.com/kube-rs/kube-rs).

-# How is this monkey different from similar tools?
+## How is this monkey different from similar tools?

-I created this tools because the tools i found didnt fit my use-case very well.
-Other tools like [kube-monkey](https://github.com/asobti/kube-monkey) forces you to add labels to every single resource you want the chaos monkey to target.
-This tool takes another approach and focuses on having equal rules for all pods in a given namespace.
+I created this tools because the tools i found didn't fit my use-case very well.
+Tools like [kube-monkey](https://github.com/asobti/kube-monkey) forces you to add labels to every single resource you want the chaos monkey to target. **khaos-monkey** takes another approach and focuses on having equal rules for all pods in a given namespace. **khaos-monkey**' main use-case is to target whole namespaces.
+It is built on the philosophy that all systems/services should be resilient enough that a few "crashes" doesn't result in downtime.

+In my experience if you are orchestrating a huge kubernetes cluster and installs a chaos monkey and let it up to the developers to remember to add specific labels to their workload, then they will forget about it.
+Close to no one will remember to opt-in and therefore we can't have confidence in that the services can withstand basic turbulence/crashes.
+This way kind of "forces" the developer to take an active decision...
+Choose to opt-out or make sure that my service actually can handle occasional crashes.
+If inclusion in the chaos targeting is not default... then no one will remember to opt-in and no resilience will be ensured.

+This is kind of how they did it at Netflix.
+Not forcing their "engineers to architect their code in any specific way"[link](https://netflixtechblog.com/netflix-chaos-monkey-upgraded-1d679429be5d), but instead have a chaos monkey that indirectly forces their engineers to built their system resilient enough to survive incidents.

+Another great tool is [litmus](https://litmuschaos.io/) (which i am a huge fan of).
+It is much more advanced and better suited for big mature infrastructure - but it can be be a bit cumbersome to install and may be overkill for smaller experimental clusters.
+This monkey is simple to install and is very lightweight.

 # 3 Modes